 3. Use the Consultation

+Are you finally ready to commit to French-girl bangs?
+What about going for a trendy haircut like the mixie?
 The consultation is key for communicating what you want, but it can also be very revealing in terms of assessing your stylist, so use it as an interview of sorts—and listen carefully.

-“During a consultation a good stylist will consider your face shape, lifestyle habits, check for unusual growth patterns, and take into consideration how your hair looks when its natural.
+“Every appointment should start with an in-depth consultation, whether it’s for a color, cut, or hair extensions, and, of course, a patch test prior to any color service,” explains Merrick-Thirlway.
+“During a consultation, a good stylist will consider your face shape, lifestyle habits, check for unusual growth patterns, and take into consideration how your hair looks when it's natural.
 They should also prioritize the health of your hair, and offer alternatives if your choice of cut or color just isn’t (safely) achievable on your hair type.
-They should discuss aftercare and maintenance with you too, and not allow things to sound overly ‘technical’—clients need to understand how the result is really going to look.”
+They should discuss aftercare and maintenance with you, too, and not allow things to sound overly ‘technical’—clients need to understand how the result is really going to look.”

-4. Conduct the ‘Blow-dry Test’
+4. Conduct the "Blow-Dry Test"

+Wish you could give a new salon or stylist a trial run?
+While you might not be able to stage a "practice cut," there is one test you can carry out to get a feel for things.
 “I think it's important to strike up a rapport with your hairdresser, so it’s a good idea if the first time you meet isn't when you're actually having your haircut.
-That you can always back out if you don't think you're on the same page,” says Amy Lawrenson.
+That you can always back out if you don't think you're on the same page,” says Lawrenson.

-5. There’s An App
+5. Try An App